Tharon-C/CSS-in-Components/PITCHME.md

 ---

-### And Such as in War
+#### And such as in war
 Everyone loses

 ---

+What is Specificity?

+---

-> Specificity is the means by which browsers decide which CSS property values are the most relevant to an element and, therefore, will be applied.
+> Specificity is the means by which browsers decide which CSS property values are the most relevant to an element and, therefore, will be applied. --MDN

 https://developer.mozilla.org/en-US/docs/Web/CSS/Specificity

 ---

 The following list of selector types increases by specificity: